tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/10-Content.md

 Within content, property names should conform to the following guidelines:

-- Property names should be meaningful names with defined semantics
+- <ApiStandard id="HNZAS_SHOULD_USE_MEANINGFUL_PROPERTY_NAMES" type="SHOULD" toolTip="Property names SHOULD be meaningful with defined semantics.">Property names **SHOULD** be meaningful names with defined semantics.</ApiStandard>

-- Property names **MUST** be camel-case ASCII strings `exampleProperty`
+- <ApiStandard id="HNZAS_MUST_USE_CAMEL_CASE_PROPERTY_NAMES" type="MUST" toolTip="Property names MUST be camel-case ASCII strings, e.g., exampleProperty.">Property names **MUST** be camel-case ASCII strings `exampleProperty`.</ApiStandard>

-- The first character **MUST** be a letter or underscore `_property` or `property`
+- <ApiStandard id="HNZAS_MUST_START_WITH_LETTER_OR_UNDERSCORE" type="MUST" toolTip="The first character of a property name MUST be a letter or underscore, e.g., _property or property.">The first character **MUST** be a letter or underscore `_property` or `property`.</ApiStandard>

-- Subsequent characters can be a letter, a digit, or underscore
+- <ApiStandard id="HNZAS_MUST_USE_VALID_SUBSEQUENT_CHARACTERS" type="MUST" toolTip="Subsequent characters in property names can be a letter, a digit, or underscore.">Subsequent characters can be a letter, a digit, or underscore.</ApiStandard>

-- Reserved [JavaScript keywords](https://www.w3schools.com/js/js_reserved.asp) should be avoided
+- <ApiStandard id="HNZAS_SHOULD_AVOID_RESERVED_KEYWORDS" type="SHOULD" toolTip="Reserved JavaScript keywords should be avoided in property names.">Reserved [JavaScript keywords](https://www.w3schools.com/js/js_reserved.asp) **SHOULD** be avoided.</ApiStandard>

 ### Consistency

-Preserve backwards compatibility with existing consumers of the API by returning expected fields and employing sensible default values for missing fields.
-Keep consistency of terminology throughout, so that the consumer is not misled.
-Avoid modifying the semantics of content to new meanings, e.g. don’t change a 'title' field from meaning the title of the page, to meaning the prefix for a name to the person’s job title.
+<ApiStandard id="HNZAS_SHOULD_PRESERVE_BACKWARDS_COMPATIBILITY" type="SHOULD" toolTip="Preserve backwards compatibility by returning expected fields and employing sensible default values for missing fields.">Preserve backwards compatibility with existing consumers of the API by returning expected fields and employing sensible default values for missing fields.</ApiStandard>

+<ApiStandard id="HNZAS_SHOULD_KEEP_CONSISTENT_TERMINOLOGY" type="SHOULD" toolTip="Keep consistency of terminology throughout to avoid misleading the consumer.">Keep consistency of terminology throughout, so that the consumer is not misled.</ApiStandard>

+<ApiStandard id="HNZAS_SHOULD_NOT_MODIFY_CONTENT_SEMANTICS" type="SHOULD_NOT" toolTip="Avoid modifying the semantics of content to new meanings, e.g., don't change a 'title' field from the title of the page to the prefix for a name to a person's job title.">Avoid modifying the semantics of content to new meanings, e.g., don’t change a 'title' field from meaning the title of the page, to meaning the prefix for a name to the person’s job title.</ApiStandard>

 ### Singletons vs. Collections